What is spasmodic dysphonia?

 There are 3 types of spasmodic dysphonia:

-- Abductor spasmodic dysphonia.
+Abductor spasmodic dysphonia.
 This type causes sudden involuntary spasms that trigger the vocal cords to open.
 Vibration can’t happen when cords are open so making sound is difficult.
 Also, the open position lets air escape during speech.
 Speech sounds are weak, quiet, and whispery.
-Spasms do not happen when laughing or singing.
+Spasms don't happen when laughing or singing.

 What causes spasmodic dysphonia?